opendistro/for-elasticsearch-docs/docs/elasticsearch/rest-api-reference.md

 nodes | list | A comma-separated list of node IDs or names to limit the returned information; use `_local` to return information from the node you're connecting to, leave empty to get information from all nodes actions | list | A comma-separated list of actions that should be cancelled.
 Leave empty to cancel all. parent_task_id | string | Cancel tasks with specified parent task id (node_id:task_number).
-Set to -1 to cancel all.
+Set to -1 to cancel all. wait_for_completion | boolean | Should the request block until the cancellation of the task and its descendant tasks is completed.
+Defaults to false

 ## tasks.get